awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 1. In the **Cron expression** field, specify a new schedule by using a cron format\.
 For more information about the cron format, see [Time\-Based Schedules for Jobs and Crawlers](https://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html) in the *AWS Glue Developer Guide*\.

 **Important**
 You can pause the crawler to stop incurring charges from AWS Glue\.
-If you pause the crawler, or if you change the frequency so that the data is crawled less often, then the Inventory **Detailed View** might display data that is not current\.
+If you pause the crawler, or if you change the frequency so that the data is crawled less often, then the Inventory **Detailed View** might display data that isn't current\.